Volunteer Code of Conduct and Policies

 • Please listen to your body and do what feels safe for you.
 Practice safe lifting with a buddy for heavier weighted items.
 A training video on lifting can be found here: nonprofitsafetyhero.com/9-lifting

 • Practice safe food handling.
-Wash your hands before your shift.
+Wash hands before your shift.
 Wear gloves if working with food and wash hands often and sanitize surfaces before and after tasks.
 More info about basic food safety can be found here: nonprofitsafetyhero.com/17-food-overview

 • Weapons are not allowed on site.